5 Signs that You're a Toxic Person

 2. Blaming yourself for mistakes

-Learn to accept your mistakes and to not blame yourself for them.
+Clearly, you’ve become too much of a perfectionist, demanding too much of yourself.
+Psychoanalyst Michael Formica considers self-blame the most toxic form of emotional abuse.
+Learn to accept your mistakes and not to blame yourself for them.
 Being wrong is something positive, so don’t give your mistakes that toxic power.

 3. Suppressing your emotions